NoIdea-Co/TP_CTF/README.md

-# TP_DevSecOps
+# TP_CTF

 ## Overview

-TP_DevSecOps is a comprehensive project designed to enhance your skills and knowledge in the fields of Development, Security, and Operations.
+TP_CTF is a comprehensive project designed to enhance your skills and knowledge in the fields of Development, Security, and Operations.
 This project provides a set of Capture The Flag (CTF) challenges that will help you to learn and apply various DevSecOps techniques and tools.

 ## CTF Challenges

-The CTF challenges are the core of the TP_DevSecOps project.
+The CTF challenges are the core of the TP_CTF project.
 They are designed to test your skills in various areas of DevSecOps, including but not limited to:

 - Secure coding practices
 - Vulnerability assessment